 Email.
-RE: Fouling Original Message From: Councillor Barrow Parish Council <cllr. @barrowparishcouncil.org.uk=""> Sent: Tuesday, July 4, 2023 8:55 AM To: Survey <survey@ribblevalley.gov.uk>; Subject: Fouling</cllr.> ⚠ External Email This email originated from outside Ribble Valley Borough Council.
+RE: Fouling Original Message From: Councillor Barrow Parish Council <cli>cllr. @barrowparishcouncil.org.uk> Sent: Tuesday, July 4, 2023 8:55 AM To: Survey <survey@ribblevalley.gov.uk>;</cli> ⚠ External Email This email originated from outside Ribble Valley Borough Council.
 Do NOT click links or open attachments unless you recognize the sender and are sure the content within this email is safe.
-Hi Response Email.
-RE: Fouling Original Message From: Survey Sent: Tuesday, July 4, 2023 2:37 PM To: Councillor Barrow Parish Council <cli>cllr. @</cli> Dear Councillor Many thanks for your email and the information that you have provided.
+Higher, There are a lot of dog owners in barrow.
+The majority of them pick their dog poo up.
+There are residents which are complaining about dogs on the big park.
+There is a sign up No Dogs Allowed but obviously they choose to ignore.
+Kind regards Barrow parish councillor Response Email.
+RE: Fouling Original Message From: Survey Sent: Tuesday, July 4, 2023 2:37 PM To: Councillor Barrow Parish Council <cli>ccllr. @ .org.uk> Cc: < @barrowparishcouncil.org.uk> Subject: RE: Fouling</cli> Dear Councillor Many thanks for your email and the information that you have provided.
 I will include your comments with all those received as part of the final consultation documentation.
 Kind regards.
 Principal Policy & Performance Officer Ribble Valley Borough Council, Council Offices, Church Walk, Clitheroe, Lancashire BB7 2RA T: 01200 E: @ribblevalley.gov.uk W: www.ribblevalley.gov.uk